Hackdromeda/BugBrowser/README.md

 [Have I Been Pwned](https://haveibeenpwned.com/API/v2) - Have I Been Pwned helps us find out about data breaches that have leaked your email and other information as well as about recent security breaches that have affected large amounts of people.

-[Bing Cognitive Services Web Search API](https://azure.microsoft.com/en-us/services/cognitive-services/bing-web-search-api/) - Bing Web Search helps us traverse StackOverflow and aprocess natural language inputs.
+[Google Custom Search APIs](https://developers.google.com/custom-search/) - Google Custom Search helps us traverse StackOverflow and process natural language inputs.

 [StackExchange API](https://api.stackexchange.com/docs) - StackExchanges's StackOverflow is a popular forum for developers and helps us find information about your bug questions and inquiries.